Samantha Brown's Guide to Palm Springs

 Bask in Hot Weather and Retro Hollywood Cool

-Sheltered between 4 mountain ranges, Palm Springs, California, is the perfect place to play outdoors when your hometown's chilly weather has you down.
-It's also a must-visit for cinephiles, history buffs, architecture enthusiasts, those with an appetite for tasty treats and, quite simply, people who want to sit out by the pool and do nothing.
+Sheltered among 4 mountain ranges, Palm Springs is the perfect place to play outdoors when your hometown's chilly weather has you down.
+It's also a must-visit for cinephiles, history buffs, architecture enthusiasts, foodies and, quite simply, people who want to sit out by the pool and do nothing.

 Where to Stay

-It's all retro glam at the 16-room high-end Movie Colony Hotel.
-Though it was designed in 1935 by architect Albert Frey -- the guy responsible for Palm Spring's "desert modernism" architecture movement -- the Movie Colony is up-to-date when it comes to modern luxury.
-The rooms feature 400-thread count sheets on your pillow-top bed and free Wi-Fi to keep you connected.
-If you're looking to really make it a luxury-home-away-from-home experience, book 1 of the 3 townhouses, step through your French doors out to the shared pool, and wait for your Dean Martini to arrive from the hotel bar.
+It's all retro glam at the high-end, 16-room Movie Colony Hotel.
+Though it was designed in 1935 by architect Albert Frey — the guy responsible for Palm Spring's "desert modernism" architecture movement — the Movie Colony is up-to-date when it comes to modern luxury.
+The rooms feature 400-thread-count sheets on pillow-top beds and free Wi-Fi to keep you connected.
+If you're looking to really make it a luxury-home-away-from-home experience, book one of the 3 town houses, step through your French doors out to the shared pool, and wait for your Dean Martini to arrive from the hotel bar.

-With just 8 rooms, guests never have to compete for attention from the staff.
+In this hotel with just 8 rooms, guests never have to compete for attention from the staff.
 The Willows easily ranks as one of the most romantic properties in Palm Springs.
-No 2 rooms are alike; request The Loft for French limestone, a claw-foot tub, and a window view out onto a waterfall or, for bookish types with a thing for the history of the cinema, pick the mahogany-decorated Library Room, where Clark Gable and Carole Lombard honeymooned.
+No 2 rooms are alike; request the Loft Room for French limestone, a claw-foot tub and a view of a waterfall, or, for bookish types with a thing for the history of cinema, pick the mahogany-decorated Library Room, where Clark Gable and Carole Lombard honeymooned.

 The Ace fits all kinds of travelers' bills.
 Hipsters love it, and folks with kids in tow are welcome.
 Rover wants to go, too?
 Book one of the dog-friendly rooms.
-Housed in a former Howard Johnson's -- which automatically amps up the hotel's hipster cred -- the Ace is also home to King's Highway Restaurant, which serves up (mostly) local, organic fare and one of our favorites, Stumptown Coffee.
+Housed in a former Howard Johnson — which automatically amps up the hotel's hipster cred — the Ace is also home to King's Highway, a diner that serves up (mostly) local, organic fare and one of our favorites, Stumptown Coffee.

 Where to Eat

 Even if the food were so-so, this breakfast and brunch spot would get points for its name and, well, its cheeky little monkey logo.
 But the food is far from mediocre.
-With a focus on locally grown food -- organic when possible -- the Cheeky's menu changes weekly.
-A recent menu offered gluten-free corn fritters with a sweet chili, bacon and arugula salad; a yam sandwich with cilantro, red onion, feta, and tomato; and poached wild steelhead trout over cold soba noodles.
+With a focus on locally grown food — organic when possible — the Cheeky's menu changes weekly.
+Past offerings include gluten-free corn fritters with a sweet chili, bacon and arugula salad; a yam sandwich with cilantro, red onion, feta and tomato; and poached wild steelhead trout over cold soba noodles.
 Bonus points to Cheeky's for serving from-the-tap Thomas Kemper root beer.
 Want an adult beverage?
 Choose from wine, bubbly or beer.

-There's no monkey business, arsenic, or old lace here.
+There's no monkey business, arsenic or old lace here.
 Though Copley's is housed at Cary Grant's former home (and quite a romantic place it is), the kitchen doesn't rely on the former handsome homeowner to pull in guests.
-Chef Andrew Manion Copley's got the magic touch when it comes to the culinary arts.
-A modern international steakhouse of sorts, Copley pulls flavor inspiration from around the world, with a menu heavy on seafood and meat.
-Don't miss his Hawaiian ahi tacos.
-Tasty.
-If you love what the chef serves, consider one of the restaurant's daytime or happy-hour cooking classes.
+Chef Andrew Manion Copley has the magic touch when it comes to the culinary arts.
+A modern international steakhouse of sorts, Copley's pulls flavor inspiration from around the world, with a menu heavy on seafood and meat.
+Don't miss the Hawaiian ahi tacos — tasty.
+If you love what the chef serves, consider one of the restaurant's happy-hour cooking classes.

 What to See & Do

-Thanks to the area's high temps, it's essential to pack extra water and let somebody know where you're going when you head out to hike the trails near Palm Springs.
+Thanks to the area's high temperatures, it's essential to pack extra water and let somebody know where you're going when you head out to hike the trails near Palm Springs.
 If you take the necessary precautions, Palm Springs and the Coachella Valley serve up some of the finest desert hiking in the US.
-Work a local legend into your hike by taking the Bob Hope House Overlook Loop.
-Kick-start a hike through Mt.
-San Jacinto State Park by taking the Palm Springs Aerial Tram for a ride.
+Work a local legend into your hike by taking the 6-mile loop that takes you past Bob Hope's house.
+Kick-start a hike through Mount San Jacinto State Park by taking the Palm Springs Aerial Tram for a ride.